 Importance of Group Insurance

-Group Insurance is very important and a necessary part of the benefits offered as part of remuneration in the Service Agreement.
+It is very important and a necessary part of the benefits offered as part of remuneration in the Service Agreement.
 Its relevance and utility is not just confined to Employer-Employee relation but can be observed in all types of group setups which includes Non-Employee as well

-Further Group Insurance helps in providing better and customized benefits to a large group at an economical cost which leads to the better financial and economic well-being of group members.
+Further, it helps in providing better and customized benefits to a large group at an economical cost which leads to the better financial and economic well-being of group members.

-Group Insurance offers multiple benefits.
+It offers multiple benefits.
 A few of them are enumerated below: